hubverse-org/hubDocs/docs/source/quickstart-hub-admin/tasks-config.md

 ## Step 4: Download a premade `tasks.json` file

-Download [the `tasks.json` file from the Simple Forecast Hub Example](https://github.com/Infectious-Disease-Modeling-Hubs/example-simple-forecast-hub/blob/main/hub-config/tasks.json) by clicking on the *Download Raw File* icon as indicated below.
+Download the `tasks.json` file from the Simple Forecast Hub Example by going [here](https://github.com/Infectious-Disease-Modeling-Hubs/example-simple-forecast-hub/blob/main/hub-config/tasks.json) and clicking on the *Download Raw File* icon as indicated below.

 ![Screenshot of how to download a tasks.json file from GitHub](../images/tasks_download.png)